0xthem7/CTF/challs/index.md

-Here are few challenges, You could test you skills and try to find a way to read cookies (XSS).
+Here are few challenges,
+Cookies are delicious (XSS).

 [001](./01/index.html)